nginx/agent/README.md

 ## What can you do with the NGINX Agent today
 - Circulation of NGINX configurations
 - Reporting of metrics
-- Publicizing of dataplane events
+- Publicizing of data plane events

 ## Agent Technical Specifications